-Greetings from Nuremberg – my name is Matthew Devitt, and I’m an Australian freelance copywriter specialising in technology, sustainability, and the environment.
-As a self-proclaimed “EcoWriter”, I really do live and breathe the topics I write about – and I believe I offer a specialised experience that few others can.
-I enjoy crafting all forms of eco-based content, but I feel most comfortable writing in a way that feels more like an ongoing conversation – much like we’re having right now.
+Greetings from Nuremberg – my name is Matthew Devitt.
+I’m an Australian freelance copywriter specialising in technology, sustainability, and the environment.
+As a self-proclaimed “EcoWriter”, I really do live and breathe the topics I write about.
+And I believe I offer a specialised experience that few others can.
+I enjoy crafting all forms of eco-based content, but I feel most comfortable writing in a way that feels more like an ongoing conversation.
+Much like we’re having right now.

-My journey as a writer was perhaps a little different to many others; I’ve never worked for an agency or formal employer, but rather, I’ve built my own client base from the ground-up.
-While many people spend their mornings scrolling through Instagram, I’m usually glued to environmental news sites from around the world to keep my finger firmly on the environmental pulse.
+My journey as a writer was perhaps a little different to many others; I’ve never worked for an agency or formal employer, but rather, I’ve built my own client base from the ground up.
+While many people spend their mornings scrolling through Instagram, I’m usually glued to environmental news sites from around the world.
+Keeping my finger firmly on the environmental pulse.

 After living in Adelaide, South Australia for my entire life, I moved to Germany in 2017 for a two-year working holiday/once-in-a-lifetime experience.
-Six months in, I already knew that I wanted to stay, and three years later, I’ve got an incredible apartment with my beautiful German girlfriend in the middle of Nuremberg.
-We live right next to the Pegnitz river which runs through the city, there’s a giant church out of one window, and the Nuremberg castle out the other.
+Six months in, I already knew that I wanted to stay, and three years later.
+I’ve got an incredible apartment with my beautiful German girlfriend in the middle of Nuremberg.
+We live right next to the Pegnitz river which runs through the city.
+There’s a giant church out of one window, and the Nuremberg castle out of the other.
 I can’t even begin to explain how lucky I feel.

 Ultimately, I can genuinely say that I love everything about being a copywriter.
-I love the freedom, the flexibility, and I still can’t believe I get to make a living writing about something I’m so passionate about – the environment.
-And while I may not have 20 years of experience like some other writers, I’m proud of the client base that I’ve been able to attract and work with – and I love meeting new clients that are just as committed to making a difference as I am.
+I love the freedom, the flexibility, and I still can’t believe I get to make a living writing about something I’m so passionate about.
+While I may not have 20 years of experience like some other writers, I’m proud of the client base that I’ve been able to attract and work with.
+And I love meeting new clients that are just as committed to making a difference as I am.

-And in the same way that cleantech is a vibrant industry with a bright future – I feel like my copywriting career is only just getting started.
-After all, there’s a whole world of great clients out there – and plenty of important conversations that we haven’t had yet.
-And so, if you like what you’ve read, and you think we’d be a good fit to work together – feel free to get in touch.
+And in the same way that cleantech is a vibrant industry with a bright future.
+I feel like my copywriting career is only just getting started.
+After all, there’s a whole world of great clients out there.
+And plenty of important conversations that we haven’t had yet.
+If you like what you’ve read, and you think we’d be a good fit to work together – get in touch.